Banks call for more support on mortgages amid surging rates

-Lenders asked Kwasi Kwarteng to consider extending the Government’s mortgage guarantee scheme, the PA news agency understands.
+Lenders asked the Chancellor to consider extending the Government’s mortgage guarantee scheme

 Britain’s biggest lenders have pressed the Chancellor over a potential extension of the Government’s mortgage guarantee scheme amid surging interest rates.